Formal Contracts Mitigate Social Dilemmas in Multi-Agent RL: Discussion

-While our work has shown to mitigate social dilemmas in static and dynamic environments, we point out two environment features that make formal contracting unable to mitigate all social dilemmas.

-First, socially optimal play requires that only a single agent may propose contracts, a requirement that leads to reward transfers that favor this agent as we saw in the proof strategy for \autoref{thm:main}.
-(Game-theoretic analysis, which we formally state and prove in \autoref{apx:proofs} yields that if two or more agents may propose in a game, SPEs may be socially suboptimal.
-The intuition is that an agent $i$ may choose a contract to affect the state distribution in a way that gives them a rejection reward when $j$ proposes a contract, hence increasing their reward when contracting.)
-Such transfers mean that social welfare and fairness might be in conflict and might require further care in trading off fairness and welfare objectives.
-Second, we have considered fully-observable domains.
-If contracts may not condition on the full state of the world, agents may need to learn when to contract based on the observed state.
+One crucial assumption in our analysis is that a single agent proposes contracts.
+Game-theoretic analysis, given in \Cref{apx:proofs}, shows that if two or more agents may propose in a game, SPEs may be socially suboptimal.
+The intuition is that an agent $i$ may choose a contract to affect the state distribution in a way that gives the agent a rejection reward when $j$ proposes a contract, hence increasing their reward when contracting.
+Our game-theoretic analysis also showed that unfair outcomes might result from contracts.
+As hence proposal by different agents and joint optimal behavior are incompatible, system designers who would like to ensure fairness need to design contracts in a way that limit the number of transfers that can be made, potentially at the expense of welfare.